capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/collection/manage-collection/collection-burn.md

 # Manage Collection - Burn

 Ternoa provides you with many collection features.
-Not only creating a collection can be done in just a few lines of code but we also cover many collection basic usecases: Ternoa allows you to easily create functions to close, limit and burn a collection.
+Not only creating a collection can be done in just a few lines of code but we also cover many collection basic use cases: Ternoa allows you to easily create functions to close, limit and burn a collection.

 ## Prerequisites